Join us for a semester as an intern!

 The Maryland Zoo is committed to developing the next generation of wildlife, hospitality, and business professionals.
 Internships give students the opportunity to gain college credit for supervised work and learning experiences while introducing them to professional skills and responsibilities in a career field of interest.

 Before applying, please review our FAQ page:

-The deadline to apply for the Spring Session is October 31, 2019.
+The deadline to apply for the Summer Session 2020 is February 28.

 The Animal Department is responsible for the daily care and wellbeing of the Zoo’s animal collection.
 Interns will be placed on a team of dedicated keepers to learn every aspect of animal keeping, including diet preparation, cleaning of habitats, enrichment, and training.
 Animal Keeper & Behavior interns will also have the opportunity to work on an independent project of their own design under the supervision and guidance of keepers and an animal behavior and training specialist.
 This position requires a minimum availability of three full days per week.